-The Resources page is where I’m parking all the links to websites, books, etc. that contain information about Luna that I either use regularly or need to look at.
-Individual resources (like papers) that I have actually used are linked at the bottom of the relevant article.
+The Resources page is where I’m parking all the links to resources that contain information about Luna that I use regularly.
+Individual resources (like papers and books) that I have actually used are linked at the bottom of the relevant page.

 NASA Curation: Lunar (curator.jsc.nasa.gov/lunar) – Everything NASA has on the Lunar samples they collected.

 The Lunar Sample Compendium (curator.jsc.nasa.gov/lunar/lsc/index.cfm)